Where One Life Ends...

 cliffs heavily coated in draping mosses and vines that swayed softly

-above the crystal surface of the bottomless pool that she had played in
+above the crystal surface of the bottomless pool she had played in

 as a child.
-And the wide stretch of grass amongst the swirling cobbled
+The wide stretch of grass among the swirling cobbled

-paths that looked so vivid, Kala almost felt as if she could smell the
+paths looked so vivid, Kala almost felt as if she could smell the

 Ursusian soil once more.
 But this image was not a comforting one, for